conradwt/pybay-workshops-2018/README.md

     Note: The compressed image is roughly about 1 GB is size.

-  - From Flash Drive (NOT AVAIALABLE)
+  - From Flash Drive (MAY NOT BE AVAIALABLE)

     ```
     $ docker load < pybay-workshops-2018-latest.tar.gz
     ```

+    Note: I may be roaming around with a couple of flash drives if you haven't had the opportunity to install the image.

 - [Git](https://git-scm.com)